Guide to Selecting Kitchen Backsplashes

-One of the most popular materials used for backsplashes is ceramic tile, made from mixing clay, water, and minerals and then fired at high temperatures to create a hard material.
+One of the most popular materials used for backsplashes is ceramic tile.
+Ceramic is made from mixing clay, water, and minerals and then firing that material at high temperatures, creating a hard material.
 Glazed tiles have an additional step of treating the surface with a liquid glass coating before it is fired again, resulting in a surface that is resistant to stains and scratches.
 Unglazed tiles are a less popular choice, but some prefer their more textured feel.

-Using ceramic tiles for a backsplash can be a good choice since the material is typically durable, easy to clean, inexpensive, and comes in a variety of colors and sizes.
-However, if you’re planning to have ceramic tiles installed as your kitchen backsplash, make sure to order enough, as it is well-known that the coloration of ceramic tiles varies per batch, which can affect a consistent look.
+Using ceramic tiles for a backsplash is a good choice since the material is typically durable, easy to clean, inexpensive, and comes in a variety of colors and sizes.
+However, you're planning to have ceramic tiles installed as your kitchen backsplash, make sure to order enough—the coloration of ceramic tiles varies per batch, which makes achieving a consistent look tough.

 Installing a ceramic tile backsplash is pretty much the same as installing ceramic wall tiles.
-A tile adhesive needs to be applied to a clean wall, and then, by starting from the center base and working your way through the first row, using a level to make sure the tiles are applied in straight rows.
+A tile adhesive needs to be applied to a clean wall, and then start from the center base and work your way through the first row.
+Use a level to ensure you apply the tiles in straight rows

 Solid Surface Backsplashes

 A solid surface backsplash is a backsplash that, unlike tile, is made up of one large slab of material.
-Solid surface options come in plain colors as well as a simulation of stone finishes.
-Using a solid surface backsplash can be a good choice if your countertop is of the same material, which will provide a sleek and seamless appearance.
+Solid surface options come in plain colors, as well as a simulation of stone finishes.
+Using a solid surface backsplash is a good choice if your countertop is of the same material, which will provide a sleek and seamless appearance.

-One of the main advantages of choosing a solid surface as a backsplash is its easy maintenance and durability - this material is not susceptible to water, spills, and stains and if it gets scratched, you can have it easily sanded and buffed to make it look new again.
+One of the main advantages of choosing a solid surface as a backsplash is its easy maintenance and durability.
+This material is not susceptible to water, spills, and stains, and if it gets scratched, you can easily sand and buff it.

-If you plan on installing a solid surface backsplash, it would be best to have it only as a transition material of about four inches in height at a maximum, because the material is quite expensive, especially if you plan on using it on the entire wall.
+If you plan on installing a solid surface backsplash, it would be best to have it only as a transition material of about four inches in height at a maximum.

 The price range for a regular four-inch height backsplash costs $30 to $35 per linear foot while a four-inch covered backsplash costs around $50 per linear foot.
 If you're planning to have a full-height solid surface backsplash, it will set you back around $75 to $80 per linear foot for the material alone.

-Fabrication and installation of solid surface backsplashes are done by accredited suppliers.
+Accredited suppliers do the fabrication and installation of solid surface backsplashes.
 They will take the dimensions of the surface where the material will be installed, fabricate it in the shop, and install the material on-site, typically by using a silicone adhesive.

 Using wallpaper for your backsplash is a fun, non-traditional, and inexpensive way to update the look of your kitchen.
 These days, there is a multitude of options for durable wallpapers with beautiful, intricate patterns that will offer a breath-taking backsplash.
 You can even opt for customized wallpaper backsplashes to make it unique and highly personalized.